basisproject/paper/src/02-regions.md

 Coordination between regions is important not just for obvious reasons (for instance, building a bridge over a river separating the two regions) but for more nuanced problems.
 Let's say someone lives in the Saint Paul region, but they get a new job in the Minneapolis region.
 In other words, they are not truly a member of the Saint Paul region anymore because they no longer work in that region.
 Should they now have to pay market-rate for their housing in St. Paul?
 The answer depends on if the two regions have coordinated and decided how to handle this situation.
 It might be that St. Paul charges *some price between at-cost and market-rate* to Minneapolis regional members.
 Or they both might decide that they let all their members use all their housing at-cost.

-Factor will allow setting up these rules between regions such that it's automated and transparent to members who wish to see what costs would be if they were to find employment in another region (and not just housing, but health care, schooling, etc).
+Basis will allow setting up these rules between regions such that it's automated and transparent to members who wish to see what costs would be if they were to find employment in another region (and not just housing, but health care, schooling, etc).

 The premise is, membership is a function of where someone works, but regions can coordinate between themselves to offer services to members of other regions if there is a desire to do so.